 We have developed strategies to cope with periods of little market movement.
 From our experience we know that in these periods some trading desks tend to earn less where others show an increase in earnings.
 Therefore, these strategies may serve as a (partial) hedge in such circumstances.
-In addition we aim to expand our coverage in both our products traded and the venues connected which enables us to increase our total volume traded.
 To control the risk of low market activity, we actively manage our costs and aim to keep our fixed costs low.